Empowering New Yorkers with Quality Measures They Value

-Over the course of this project we’ll focus on a number of critical issues:
+Over the course of this project we will focus on a number of critical issues:

-- What types of information do consumers value most?
+- What types of quality information do consumers value most?
 How well do existing quality measures meet the information needs of consumers, patients, and caregivers?

 - Can clinical performance measures be integrated with other types of quality information important to consumers, such as physician credentials, malpractice actions, and ratings and reviews by patients?